 When Nonviolent Intervention Meets Terrorism: Which Side Wins?

 When armed insurgents in Iraq abducted four members of Christian Peacemaker Teams two weeks ago, something was clearly wrong.
 Like other hostage situations in Iraq, a shadowy insurgent group took responsibility, The Swords of Truth Brigade.
 It made a tape of the hostage.
-They threatened to kill them if their demands – the release of Iraqi prisoners – were not
+They threatened to kill them if their demands – the release of Iraqi prisoners – were not met.
+But something is very different.
+Rather than serving as another

 Read More